Murder of Alex Woodworth: Conviction and sentencing

 On November 1, 2019, McCandless was convicted of first degree intentional homicide in the stabbing death of 24-year-old Woodworth.
 She was held at Dunn County Jail in Menomonie, Wisconsin, until her sentencing date.

-On February 7, 2020, McCandless was sentenced to life in prison, with eligibility for parole after 50 years, for the first-degree intentional homicide of Alex Woodworth.
+On February 7, 2020, then-22-year-old McCandless was sentenced to life in prison, with eligibility for parole after 50 years, for the first-degree intentional homicide of Alex Woodworth.
 McCandless’s mother, Roselenna Gunelson, pleaded with the court to grant her daughter the possibility to petition for parole after 20 years.
 Woodworth’s aunt, Crystal Hall, said in her impact statement at the sentencing, “throughout the trial we never saw any sign of sadness, shame, compassion, or the slight bit of remorse for what you had done”.

+McCandless tried multiple times to overturn her conviction, and her third petition was filed October 3, 2025.

-As of 2022, she is incarcerated at Taycheedah Correctional Institution in Fond du Lac, Wisconsin.
+As of 2026, she is incarcerated at Taycheedah Correctional Institution in Fond du Lac, Wisconsin.